 William Wordsworth believed poetry should teach, honoring the primary human affections and reflecting the essentials of human experience.
 His writing focuses on the lives, customs, and language of ‘low and rustic life’ because this is where the ‘primary laws of our nature’ can be found to operate most clearly, untainted by the superficialities of society.
 His are simple tales about simple people simply told, those of genuinely ordinary people of the Lake country, such as schoolmasters and shepherd boys living their obscure lives, accepting and enduring their sufferings with quiet dignity.
 His work has a sense of completeness, an acquiescence in the natural cycle of life culminating in the inevitability of death.
 He claimed the power of poetry to foster human betterment.
 Such writing was avant garde in early 19th-century English literature and literary critics attacked him unmercifully.
 His work and that of his friend and fellow poet, Samuel Taylor Coleridge, mark the beginning of the Romantic period in English literature.
 Wordsworth completed his best writing by the time he was in his forties.
 He wrote mostly poetry, and a little nonfiction.
 He constantly revised his poems, even after publication; he tinkered with his words whenever new editions came out.
 As the Romantic movement developed and more people could read who identified with his subjects, his fame grew.
 He became England’s poet laureate upon the death of Robert Southey in 1843.
 Many of us know, or remember, from high school or college English his famous poem about daffodils called “I Wandered Lonely as a Cloud.”
 On display here are some of his works in M.S.U.
-Libraries’ Special Collections.
+Libraries’ Murray and Hong Special Collections.
 Agnes Haigh Widder, Humanities Bibliographer

 William Wordsworth was born April 7, 1770 in Cockermouth, located in the Lake District in northwestern England, a beautiful area full of sheep, stone walls, gorgeous scenery, mountains, lakes, and rivers.
 He lived most of his life there dying on April 23, 1850 in his home Rydal Mount, Ambleside, between Grasmere and Rydal Water.
 His work helped popularize the Lake District as a vacation destination.
 His father was a gentleman, a lawyer who worked for Sir James Lowther, later Earl of Lonsdale, a large landowner in the area.
 He had an older brother, Richard, who became a lawyer, a sister, Dorothy, and two younger brothers.
 John became a sea captain; Christopher became a clergyman and scholar.
 Their mother died when William was eight; their father died when he was 13.
 Relatives, landladies, and schools raised the siblings thereafter.
 The children were close and resented being dispersed.
 William’s education took place at schools in Cockermouth, Penrith, and Lancashire.